You can see all of your existing Significant Financial Interests (SFI) listed in this section. The following image shows an example list.

 You can add, edit, or delete SFIs when you are creating a disclosure.
 Select Complete Disclosure or Create New Disclosure in the Action Items section to start this process.

 If you are an investigator for an eGC1 with a Public Health Service (PHS) sponsor, you must disclose all Significant Financial Interests (SFI) related to your Institutional Duties, as defined by GIM 10: Financial Conflict of Interest Policy.
 FIDS will automatically link all of your SFI to any PHS-funded eGC1 disclosures.
-An eGC1 is PHS-sponsored if either the Sponsor or the Originating Sponsor is a PHS one.
+An eGC1 is PHS-sponsored based on either the Sponsor or the Originating Sponsor.
 A list of PHS Sponsors is available.

 If your eGC1’s sponsor is not PHS, you should only include those SFI related to the eGC1’s research.
 Specifically, SFI related to research means that the SFI either impacts, or could appear to impact, the design, conduct, or reporting of any current or proposed research projects.

-The Financial Interest Disclosure System (FIDS) is an online system that researchers use to disclose Significant Financial Interests (SFI) related to their research projects.
+The Financial Interest Disclosure System (FIDS) is an online system that investigators use to disclose Significant Financial Interests (SFI) related to their research projects.

 Access FIDS at http://www.washington.edu/research/tools/fids/